leycec/fsnrnue/README.md

      1. Verify [**your hardware supports Vulkan and DXVK**][lutris-vulkan-requirements].
      1. Install [**Vulkan drivers**][lutris-vulkan-install].
-     1. Download [**DXVK for Lutris**][lutris-dxvk-releases] (checked to work with version 1.9.1 but if newer version are available experimenting is always an option).
+     1. Download [**DXVK**][dxvk-releases].
+Note that [DXVK 1.9.1][dxvk-1.9.1]
+        has been verified to work with *Fate/stay night.* If you prefer dangerously experimenting with other DXVK versions, download either:
+        * (*Recommended*) The precompiled **release binary tarball** of your choice (e.g., `dxvk-1.9.1.tar.gz` for DXVK 1.9.1).
+        * The uncompiled **source code tarball** of your choice.
+Unless you use a bleeding-edge rolling-released source-friendly Linux distribution like Arch or Gentoo Linux, <sup>...which you don't, because you're reading this</sup> you do *not* want to walk this dark road.
+To quote
-         * You could also compile the binaries yourself if you want to but I didn't feel like installing a gigabyte worth of dependencies for that.
+          @kaasknak: "You could also compile the binaries yourself if you want to but I didn't feel like installing a gigabyte worth of dependencies for that."
+You were warned but you're still doing this anyway, aren't you!?!?
-     2. Extract the files to your lutris dxvk folder (~/.local/share/lutris/runtime/dxvk by default.
-If you changed this you are on your own.).
-     3. Open lutris and rightclick the game and click Configure.
-     4. Open the runner options tab
-     5. Tick the box: Advanced options.
-     6. Type the name of the folder you dropped in your lutris dxvk folder (for example: dxvk-1.9.1).
-     7. Save.
-     8. Launch the game.
+     1. Extract the **DXVK tarball you just downloaded** into your user-specific Lutris DXVK subdirectory (defaulting to `~/.local/share/lutris/runtime/dxvk`): e.g.,

+            tar -xvzf dxvk-1.9.1.tar.gz -C ~/.local/share/lutris/runtime/dxvk

+     1. Run **Lutris.**
+     1. Right-click *Fate/stay night.*
+     1. Click *Configure.*
+     1. Click the *Runner Options* tab.
+     1. Check the *Show advanced options* checkbox at the lower left.
+     1. Enter the basename of the directory you just extracted (e.g., `dxvk-1.9.1` for DXVK 1.9.1) into the edit box to the right of the *DXVK version* label, replacing the prior contents of that box if any.
+     1. Click *Save*.
+     1. Rejoice as your CPU and GPU fans run as quiet as Sakura on a bad night out at the Shirou's.

 When in doubt, just disable [Vulkan][vulkan] and [DXVK][dxvk].